D-score/childdevdata/README.md

 The package grew out of a project in which we collected milestone data from 16 cohorts.
 See [Weber et al.](#ref-weber2019) ([2019](#ref-weber2019)) and <http://d-score.org/dbook2/> for results.
-Eight of the cohort owners graciously decided to make their data available for third parties.
+Ten cohort owners graciously decided to make their data available for third parties.
 We are grateful to them.

 ## How to use the data?